SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 ### KEVIN ###

 > I FOUND...
 THIS.

-IN YOUR GARDEN.
+> IN YOUR GARDEN.

-<I>KEVIN pushes the small box over the surface to his mother.
-She opens it to reveal a long hair.
+<I>KEVIN pushes the small box over the counter.
+She opens it to reveal a long hair curled in circles against the walls of the box.
 In the ribbons of dim light the hair shines a bright magenta.</i>

 ### MYRTLE ###

-> GAGARIN?
+> ...GAGARIN?
 HERE?

 ### KEVIN ###